-It had been obvious to close observers for most of the previous year that the city’s finances were in disarray, although the media were not yet sounding the alarm, although Mitch tried.
+It had been obvious to close observers for most of the previous year that the city’s finances were in disarray, although the media was not yet sounding the alarm, although Mitch tried.
 As early as May of 1988, Ogulewicz had warned in a Union-News article that, “My greatest fear is that a year from now, whoever is mayor is going to be faced with a fiscal crisis.”
-As it turned out, he couldn’t have been more right.
+As it turned out, he could not have been more right.

 The so-called “Massachusetts Economic Miracle” that had propelled Governor Michael Dukakis to the Democratic Presidential Nomination in 1988 began unraveling even before Dukakis was defeated.
 The result was a sudden tightening of the purse strings in Boston, leading to significant cutbacks in the local aid which had previously been rising steadily throughout the 80’s and upon which the city had become increasingly dependent.